gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 and then puts the `JsonDocument` in the region.
 Once the `JsonDocument` is stored in GemFire, you can retrieve it by calling `Region.get()` with the key.

-If you want to retrieve a specific field of the `JsonDocument`, in which case you call `JsonDocument.getField()` with the field name.
+If you want to retrieve a specific field of the `JsonDocument`, call `JsonDocument.getField()` with the field name.
 For the above example, calling `jsonDocument.getField("foo")` returns `"bar"`.
 ```java
 JsonDocument jsonDocument = region.get("key");
 Object value = jsonDocument.getField("foo");
 ```
-For such a tiny JSON document, this might seem like an overkill.
+For such a tiny JSON document, this might seem like overkill.
 However, for more complex JSON documents with multiple fields of different types or even nested fields, the `JsonDocument` interface can help get specific fields without parsing the whole JSON document.